Asymptotics of coefficients of multivariate generating functions: improvements for multiple points: Abstract

 \section{Abstract}

-Let $F(x)= \sum_{\nu\in\nats^d} F_\nu x^\nu$ be a multivariate power series with complex coefficients that converges in a neighborhood of the origin.
+Let $F(x)= \sum_{\nu\in\NN^d} F_\nu x^\nu$ be a multivariate power series with complex coefficients that converges in a neighborhood of the origin.
 Assume $F=G/H$ for some functions $G$ and $H$ holomorphic in a neighborhood of the origin.
-For example, $F$ could be a rational combinatorial generating function.
-We derive asymptotics for the ray coefficients $F_{n \alpha}$ as $n\to\infty$ for $\alpha$ in a permissible subset of $d$-tuples of positive integers.
-More specifically, we give an algorithm for computing arbitrary terms of the asymptotic expansion for $F_{n\alpha}$ when the asymptotics are controlled by a transverse multiple point of the analytic variety $H = 0$.
-We have implemented our algorithm in Sage and apply it to several examples.
-This improves upon earlier work on analytic combinatorics in several variables by R. Pemantle and M. C. Wilson.
+We derive asymptotics for the coefficients $F_{r\alpha}$ as $r \to \infty$ with $r\alpha \in \NN^d$ for $\alpha$ in a permissible subset of $d$-tuples of positive reals.
+More specifically, we give an algorithm for computing arbitrary terms of the asymptotic expansion for $F_{r\alpha}$ when the asymptotics are controlled by a transverse multiple point of the analytic variety $H = 0$.
+This improves upon earlier work by R. Pemantle and M. C. Wilson.

+We have implemented our algorithm in Sage and apply it to obtain accurate numerical results for several rational combinatorial generating functions.

 \subjclass{05A15, 05A16} \keywords{analytic combinatorics, multivariate, higher-order terms, singularity analysis}